vasanth0908/simplewebserver/README.md

-# EX01 Developing a Simple Webserver
+# Developing a Simple Webserver
-## Date:

 ## AIM:
 To develop a simple webserver to serve html pages.

 ## DESIGN STEPS:
 ### Step 1:
-HTML content creation.
+HTML content creation
 ### Step 2:
-Design of webserver workflow.
+Design of webserver workflow
 ### Step 3:
-Implementation using Python code.
+Implementation using Python code
 ### Step 4:
 Serving the HTML pages.
 ### Step 5:
-Testing the webserver.
+Testing the webserver

 ## PROGRAM:
 ```
+To develop a simple webserver to serve html pages.
+Developed by: Divya Sampath
+RegisterNumber:  212221040042

 from http.server import HTTPServer, BaseHTTPRequestHandler
 content = """
 <!DOCTYPE html>